microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 - how slow is this check?
 - this alone might make performance sluggish

-## Compare run time cost with and without inline
+## Run time cost to check Queue empty without inline
 - how long does it take to check if the Queue is empty?
 - it takes 24 cycles without inline
 - and the clock is 10MHz